MuhammedImdaad/effective-CPP/effective-modern/item1/README.md

 f(expr);
 ```
+Note that in most cases it is truly intuitive.
+That being said,
 There are three cases:
 * Case 1 : ParamType is a pointer or reference type, but not a universal reference.
 (Universal references are described in Item 24.)
 ```